 Q: What's wrong with most current state statutes regarding adult adoptee original birth certificates (OBC)?

 A: They are unjust, outdated and rooted in shame and secrecy, rather than truth and transparency.
 Consumer DNA testing has made sealed records all but moot as a means of preventing adult adoptees from locating blood kin.
 Instead, records access now offers a more truly private, humane, and dignified option for adoptees who want to act on their basic human right to know who they are and where they came from.

 Q: Have adult adoptees ever had direct access to OBCs and related records in the past?

 A: Yes.
 Legislative history reveals that adult adoptees could (or by statute, should have been able to) obtain a copy of their OBC from statehood until the mid-20th century.

 Q: How are other states addressing this issue?
 Is there model legislation available?

 A: Kansas and Alaska never sealed OBCs from adult adoptees.
-Since 1995, nine more states (AL, CO, CT, HI, ME, NH, NY, OR, RI) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
+Since 1995, twelve more states (AL, CO, CT, HI, LA, MA, ME, NH, NY, OR, RI, VT) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
 A total 31 states* have enacted a variety of new laws to increase access to an estimated 2.5 to 3 million files.
 It's a growing national trend.

 Q: What national organizations endorse access to OBCs and certain adoption records for adult adoptees?

 A: The list includes: